mattkosack/HissingChameleon/README.md

 ### Note: I stopped using Heroku for 2 main reasons: youtube-dl doesn't work so well there, and more importantly, Heroku will be discontinuing its free tier soon.

+# Quirks/Notes

+I run the stream and game on an ubuntu machine, apparently PyAutoGui doesn't work well with Wayland, so I had to switch to Xorg.
+See more [here](https://askubuntu.com/questions/1433002/ubuntu-gui-cant-take-virtual-keystrokes)

 # TODO